 In laser-assisted tumescent liposuction, a laser is used to liquefy the fat, which makes removing it easier.
 The laser can also be used to tighten treatment-area skin after fat is removed.
 Similarly, ultrasound-assisted liposuction uses ultrasound energy to liquefy fat.

 After liposuction, patients experience mild swelling, bruising and discomfort in the treated area.
 Compression garments or elastic bandages are typically worn to help reduce these symptoms as the area heals.
 Patients can return to work and other regular activities as soon as they feel comfortable, which is usually after a few days.
 Exercise and other strenuous activities should be avoided for a few weeks.

 In addition to the usual risks associated with surgery, risks associated with liposuction include the following:

 When large amounts of fat are removed, surgery to remove excess skin may be necessary.

+If you have areas of stubborn fat that just won't seem to go away with regular diet and exercise, and are interested in liposuction Fairfield County plastic surgeons at The Aesthetic Center are ready to answer any questions or address your concerns during a consultation.
 Call (203) 656-9999 to schedule a consultation today!
-We’re happy to discuss your needs and help you decide if liposuction is right for you.
-The Aesthetic Center proudly serves patients throughout Darien & New Canaan, CT.
+We're happy to discuss your needs and help you decide if liposuction is right for you.
+The Aesthetic Center proudly serves patients in Fairfield County and all over Connecticut.

 722 Post Rd, Suite 202, Darien, CT 06820